50 signatures reached

 Stop Blinding People With Eye Exams

-Restrict fluorescein angiography to cases of absolute necessity for exact diagnosis, and limit slit lamp examinations to 20 seconds or less.
+Restrict fundus photography to cases of absolute necessity for exact diagnosis, and limit slit lamp examinations to 20 seconds or less.

 Why is this important?

-Optical coherence tomography (OCT), a kind of “optical sonar” using invisible light) and nonmydriatic photography (requiring little or no dilation and a soft light flash) are helping to relieve eye patients’ fear of discomfort and possible photothermal damage from the bright flashes of fluorescein angiography (FA).
+Optical coherence tomography (OCT), a kind of “optical sonar” using invisible light) and nonmydriatic photography (requiring little or no dilation and a soft light flash) are helping to relieve eye patients’ fear of discomfort and possible photothermal damage from the bright flashes of fundus photography.

-Fortunately, since OCT and nonmyd imaging have grown more common, patients are less frequently exposed to the bright flashes of FA.
+Fortunately, since OCT and nonmyd imaging have grown more common, patients are less frequently exposed to the bright flashes of fundus photography.
 When they are, it is either because their doctors have not yet made the switch or because OCT and nonmyd cameras cannot provide sufficient information.

 Until eye patients are universally offered the best available technology, we must insist that all eye specialists practice the safest and least invasive protocols.